 A similar outdoor option is Blue Hole Park, just north of Downtown Georgetown.
-This beautiful park offers a refreshing lagoon, trails, picnic areas, swimming and fishing.
+This beautiful park offers a refreshing lagoon, trails, picnic areas, swimming, and fishing.

 Looking for a place to escape the heat?
 Inner Space Cavern is the spot for you.
-This beautiful cave contains amazing formations, fossils and more.
+This beautiful cave contains amazing formations, fossils, and more.
 The cave stays 72 degrees year-round (but can feel like 80 with humidity).

 Southwestern University is located in Georgetown and was founded in 1873, making it the first institution of higher learning in Texas.
 Southwestern University (SU) is a private, four-year, undergraduate, liberal arts college.
-SU has been ranked #32 on the list of best Christian Colleges in America and #4 on the list of Best Small College in Texas for 2021 by Niche.
+SU has been ranked #32 on the list of best Christian Colleges in America and #4 on the list of Best Small Colleges in Texas for 2021 by Niche.

 Events in Georgetown

 One of Georgetown’s most popular events is the annual Red Poppy Festival.
 This is a three-day event in Georgetown’s historic square.
-These days are filled with shopping, eating, parades, art, inflatables, music and more.
+These days are filled with shopping, eating, parades, art, inflatables, music, and more.

 Georgetown also offers a few great holiday celebrations.
-The annual Christmas Stroll surrounds the Georgetown Square featuring a parade, arts and craft booths, appearances from Santa and the Grinch, seasonal treats and more.
+The annual Christmas Stroll surrounds the Georgetown Square featuring a parade, arts, and craft booths, appearances from Santa and the Grinch, seasonal treats, and more.
 You can also attend the Lighting of the Square before the holidays.
-More than just Christmas lights, this event also offers children’s activities, photos with Santa and other entertainment.
+More than just Christmas lights, this event also offers children’s activities, photos with Santa, and other entertainment.